-The trouble with banks (or one of the many troubles with banks when it comes to property investment) is they put on a smiley face when they want your business, but have no qualms about riding roughshod over you when it suits them, as thousands of property investor borrowers with the Bank of Ireland found out to their costs yesterday, when they saw their tracker rate mortgages double over night.
+The trouble with banks (or one of the many troubles with banks when it comes to property investment) is that they put on a smiley face when they want your business, but have no qualms about riding roughshod over you when it suits them.

 Many mortgage agreements also (unbeknownst to many borrowers) have clauses allowing the bank to call in the loan at any time subject to certain conditions.

 Avoid Trouble With Banks With Property Crowdfunding

 It’s for reasons like this that we at The House Crowd wanted to create a different wholly transparent business model for property investment enabling both us and our investors to profit without being at the mercy of banks.

 Free from the bind of bank finance and mortgages, investors in property crowdfunding can avoid trouble with banks.
 With as little as £1,000 they can own a share in property, benefit from potentially high returns, and put in significantly less than were they to invest in a whole property themselves.